pbreen40/Basic_Onshape_CAD/README.md

 ## Dorothy's Dowel Pins
 ### This was actually a lot of fun, I think I learned a lot doing this by my self rather than relying on a video.
 I messed up some of my relations in the begining when I was making the panels of wood for the frame, but I managed to fix it in a couple minutes.
 After that it was just smooth sailing!

+## Onshape Challenge
+### This was a lot of fun, like last time, doing it by my self made me feel more confident in my Onshape abilities.
+I had some trouble figuring out how to mater everything but I tried using a cylindrical mate and it worked perfectly.